Title indemnity insurance: A guide to the ins and outs

 We’re excited to put our new title insurance offering to use.
 As a reminder, our title insurance can be used across several of our residential bridging and buy-to-let (BTL) mortgage products.

 This form of indemnity insurance reduces the need to complete the many property searches, investigations and checks that are typically required throughout the lending process.
-What this means is that MFS’ already speedy service can be delivered even quicker for its clients.
+What this means is that Market Financial Solutions’ already speedy service can be delivered even quicker for its clients.

 Currently, our title insurance for residential BTL remortgages and bridging refinancing facilities is available for a loan size of up to £3 million, with recently built properties, certain foreign nationals, and offshore corporate structures included.
 We hope to introduce title insurance more widely across our product range in the future.